ethan-campbell/ethan-campbell.github.io/_pages/research.md

 The ice-covered Southern Ocean around Antarctica is a dynamic region that plays a key role in global climate.
 It is characterized by substantial spatial and temporal variability in heat, salt, and biogeochemical fluxes.

-My research focuses on several processes within this region: air-ice-ocean interactions, offshore polynyas, and ventilation of deep waters (i.e. heat and gas exchange).
-The primary tools I have used in my research are under-ice hydrographic measurements, remote sensing, and atmospheric reanalysis.
+My research focuses on air-ice-ocean interactions, offshore polynyas, and the transformation and ventilation of deep waters within this region.
+The past decade has seen a substantial increase in under-ice hydrographic measurements from Argo floats and instrumented seals, and my research takes advantage of these new observational capabilities as well as remote sensing and atmospheric reanalysis.

 ## Offshore polynyas in the Weddell Sea